BarakBinyamin/BLE_LED_Display/README.md

 This project combines the nano ble 33, python, and bash to create a blueetooth LED display

+take a look at the starter code for how-to instructions

 ## Getting Started

 This instructional will help guide you in testing this project at home